jaredpalmer/formik/README.md

 > Callback that is called when the text input's text changes. **Changed text is passed as an argument to the callback handler.**

-However, Formik works just fine if you use `props.handleChangeValue`!
+However, Formik works just fine if you use `props.setFieldValue`!
 Philisophically, just treat React Native's `<TextInput/>` the same way you would any other 3rd party custom input element.

 In conclusion, the following WILL work in React Native: